 A test class for running the TCK in a MicroProfile container is provided so that containers can verify compliance with the spec.
-This container verification comes in the org.eclipse.microprofile.reactive.streams:microprofile-reactive-streams-operators-tck-arquillian artifact, which can be added as a dependency to a project that wishes to use it.
+This container verification comes also in the org.eclipse.microprofile.reactive.streams:microprofile-reactive-streams-operators-tck artifact, but the TCK is located in the org.eclipse.microprofile.reactive.streams.operators.tck.arquillian package.

-To run this TCK, the container must provide a ReactiveStreamsEngine to be tested as an injectable ApplicationScoped bean, and the MicroProfile Reactive Streams Operators API must be on the TCK classpath.
-Having ensured this, the can then be run by executing org.eclipse.microprofile.reactive.streams.tkc.arquillian.ReactiveStreamsArquillianTck.This class deploys the TCK to an Arquillian compatible container, and then runs all the tests in the container in its own configured TestNG suite on the container.
+To run this TCK, the container must provide a ReactiveStreamsEngine to be tested as an injectable ApplicationScoped bean, and the MicroProfile Reactive Streams Operators API must be on the classpath.
+Having ensured this, the TCK can then be run by executing org.eclipse.microprofile.reactive.streams.operators.tck.arquillian.ReactiveStreamsArquillianTck .
+This class deploys the TCK to an Arquillian compatible container, and then runs all the tests in the container in its own configured TestNG suite on the container.